Brexit Eclipsed as Key Topic at the UK’s Commercial Vehicle Show 2019

 This year, foot traffic to the ORBCOMM stand was steady on day one, while Wednesday day two proved very busy.
 The team working on our stand didn’t get much of a breather from visitors!
 Thursday morning on day three proved to be the same, before people started heading out the door around 3pm.

 We met with many existing customers, along with several new large and small fleets who were interested in our platform with tachograph, driver, vehicle and refrigerated management all in the one place.

 We had a series of visits from journalists, who wanted to know more about the use of telematics for maintenance managers and workshops.
 Bus magazine editors also paid a visit, where tachograph compliance, fuel management and tracking are becoming more important for private bus and coach fleet operators.

 Although Brexit is causing a lot of uncertainty in the market, that was not particularly evident at the show.
 The atmosphere was more of a determined, low-key attitude and intention to battle on regardless.
 After the passing of two key Brexit dates without resolution, there was also a quiet sense of optimism in the air that Brexit will get sorted one way or another.
 In fact, Brexit has not been a major factor on commercial vehicle sales either; March 2019 had UK new van registrations increase by 10.6%, as new models and manufacturer incentives drove demand.

 ORBCOMM showcased our most recent innovations, including our complete truck, driver and tachograph management solutions, HACCP-compliant temperature recorders, coach and bus telematics solutions and our new all-in-one integrated cargo sensor and tracking device.

-To find out more about truck management and advanced telematics, visit our dedicated pages here.
+To find out more about last-mile delivery optimizations, truck management and advanced telematics, visit our dedicated pages here.